callihiggins/IMA-FE/09_oct5_day9/README.md

 * Upload your Media Query in-class challenge files to Brightspace

-* *Due Thursday 10/7:* Take your Craigslist redesign HTML & CSS assignment and create three breakpoints.
+* *Due Tuesday 10/12 (NOTE- we do not have class this day):* Take your Craigslist redesign HTML & CSS assignment and create three breakpoints.
 Include one for small screens, medium screens and large screens.
 Push to Github and publish this on Github Pages.
 Submit BOTH the link to your repository and Github Pages link on Brightspace